madhvendra839/OIBSIP/README.md

+# Work at Oasis Infobyte

+I made this repository to show my work done with Oasis Infobyte while interning in it.

 ## My tasks were
 ###  IRIS FLOWER CLASSIFICATION
 Iris flower has three species; setosa, versicolor, and virginica, which differs according to their